Probate Q&A Series

 1. Detailed Answer

-When a court-appointed guardian for a minor or incapacitated adult can no longer serve—due to death, resignation, or removal—you must file a successor guardianship petition.
+When a court-appointed guardian for a minor or incompetent adult can no longer serve—due to death, resignation, or removal—you must seek appointment of a successor guardian.
 North Carolina law governs this process under Chapter 35A of the General Statutes.
 The key statute is G.S.
-35A-1204, which sets out the requirements for appointing a successor guardian.
+35A-1204, which addresses the appointment of successor guardians for incompetent adults, and Article 6 of Chapter 35A governs guardians for minors.

 Here is a step-by-step guide: